julelang/manual/src/maintenance/performance-tuning-and-tips.md

 ```
 The line `_ = x[2]` in the example above lets the compiler know that access to `x[2]` is controlled, meaning that this and fewer valid directories are within the limits.
 This can allow the compiler to avoid the cost of boundary checking subsequent accesses.
 Thus, with a single boundary check, you can make multiple accesses at a lower cost.

-If you don't want to write such a informative line, you can also get it by checking the largest index first, for example by sorting the conditions in the return expression from 2 to 0 by index.
+If you don't want to write such an informative line, you can also get it by checking the largest index first, for example, by sorting the conditions in the return expression from 2 to 0 by index.

 When applying this method, make sure that the information you provide is meaningful to the compiler and will make it possible to apply optimizations.
-Otherwise the compiler may not apply the optimizations for that.
+Otherwise, the compiler may not apply the optimizations for that.

 ::: info
 Please refer to the [compiler's optimizations](/compiler/compiler-optimizations) documentation to find out which optimizations can achieve this.